jedisct1/draft-denis-xet/draft-denis-xet.md

 ### Trailer

 - `num_chunks`: 32-bit unsigned (repeated for convenience)
-- Hashes section offset from end: 32-bit unsigned distance from the end of the footer to the start of the hash section
+- Hashes section offset from end: 32-bit unsigned byte offset from the end of the footer to the start of the hash section
-- Boundary section offset from end: 32-bit unsigned distance from the end of the footer to the start of the boundary section
+- Boundary section offset from end: 32-bit unsigned byte offset from the end of the footer to the start of the boundary section
 - Reserved: 16 bytes, zero

 The 4-byte length trailer that follows the footer stores `info_length` (little-endian 32-bit unsigned) for the `CasObjectInfo` block only.